Things My Father Taught Me About Living Better for Less

 These things aren’t anything new and some are old-fashioned, but they can help you control your finances rather than have your finances control you.

 editor’s note: This article was published back in 1996 when Gary Foreman founded The Dollar Stretcher.
 These lessons hold true as much now as they did for his father’s generation.
-Just about everything we publish on TheDollarStretcher.com is supported by these lessons so we can help people like you get control of their finances and live better… for less.
+Just about everything we publish on TheDollarStretcher.com is supported by these lessons so we can help people like you get control of your finances and live better… for less.

 Some of the fondest moments memories in my life are of helping my Dad around the house and listening to him explain why he did and didn’t do things.
 Although I didn’t know it at the time, he was building a foundation for a frugal lifestyle.